-Investment risk can be defined as the likelihood of occurrence of losses relative to the expected return on any particular investment.
-A key feature of investment framework is balancing risk and return across different investments, and thus risk assessment is a core aspect of the investment decision process.
+Investment risk can be defined as the possibility of losses relative to the expected return on any particular investment.
+A key feature of investment framework to balance risk and return across different investments, and thus risk assessment is a core aspect of the investment decision process.